Kernel Mean Embedding Based Hypothesis Tests for Comparing Spatial Point Patterns: Comparing Spatial Point Patterns with aKME

 To gain some more intuition about the behavior of these techniques we can look at the distribution of the combined $p$-values under the null.
 Figure \ref{fig:cauchy_vs_harmonic} depicts the histogram of combined $p$-values corresponding to the Poisson process experiment in Section \ref{subsec:Simulations} when the null holds.
 It can be seen that the methods behave very similarly for small values of $p$ as expected from the approximation argument above.
 Both of the combination approaches result in unit density for small values of $p$, which makes them equally suitable for hypothesis testing (c.f. ``Size'' portion of Table \ref{tab:Homog-vs.-inhomog}).
 Interestingly, the harmonic mean approach leads to overcrowding of $p$-values near $1$, whereas the Cauchy combination $p$-values stay more or less uniformly distributed.
 The large $p$-value behavior can in general be ignored in the context of hypothesis testing.
 However, it can be a consideration when using adaptive false discovery control techniques based on the \emph{mirroring technique} \cite{barber2015,arias-castro2017} that relies on symmetric distribution of $p$-values near $0$ and $1$.
 Otherwise, the harmonic mean approach has a number of advantages, including a Bayesian model-averaging interpretation and its being an inherently multilevel test \cite{HarmonicP}.

-Due to their similar behavior in the relevant regime, we use the harmonic mean $p$-value approach in all of the experiments presented here.
+Due to their similar behavior in the relevant regime, we use the harmonic mean $p$-value approach in all of the experiments presented in the paper.
 The sample source code provided in Appendix \ref{sec:R-Implementation} demonstrates the calculation for both of the $p$-value combination techniques.